 I already knew about Georgie’s Pain Relief Centre and that she was specialising in pain, so I thought I would ask her if she could help with my back pain.
 I popped in at first to see if she thought she could help me and just ended up in tears because I felt I didn’t know what else to do.

 Georgie suggested I listen to the SIRPA Recovery CD to see whether this work was something I would be open to.
 I listened to it a few times until it began to sink in and then I decided to make an appointment for a full assessment and to do a full stress check up with Georgie.
-Georgie explained really clearly about Stress Illness and said that as I hadn’t had any injury and that there was no sign of anything serious going on with my back then the pain had to caused by stress.
+Georgie explained really clearly about Stress Illness and said that as I hadn’t had any injury and that there was no sign of anything serious going on with my back then the pain had to be caused by stress.
 The more she explained, the more I began to realise just how bottling up how I felt over the years could have resulted in not only the pain, but the anxiety and depression.

 I also began to understand how having negative thoughts running through my mind all the time were just making things so much worse.